dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 You can find more detailed help about the basic Git commands being used [here](http://gitref.org/basic/).

 ## Setting Up Git On Your Computer
-Before using Git, you need to configure a few things so you can communicate with your account on GitHub.
-The most important thing is ensuring your `user.email` matches on Git matches your online GitHub account.
-This will allow you to easily sync with your account online. `user.name` is just how you will identify yourself.
+Before using Git, you need to configure a few things, like your `user.name` and `user.email`.

 Here is what it looks like:
 ```
 $ git config --global user.name "Danton Noriega"
-$ git config --global user.email "drn12@duke.edu"
+$ git config --global user.email "drn12_at_duke.edu"
 ```

+Just replace your own name and email for mine listed above.

 ## Learn Basic Unix Directory Commands
 Before we use Git locally on our own files, we should review a few Unix commands that are necessary for navigating through files and directories (aka the "file system") in the Terminal (Mac OS X) or Git Bash (Windows).